Buttery, tender, and flaky, these chocolate chip buttermilk scones are a perfect cozy bake that feels special but is so simple to make!

 Step 8: With your pastry cutter, divide the dough into two.
 Then place one layer over the other with the side studded with chocolate facing upwards.

-Step 9: Bear down hard on the two layers, so they flatten a bit and stick to each other.
+Step 9: Press the layers so they flatten a bit and stick to each other.
 Cut them in half once more and place one over the other.
 Press and then cut again.
 Essentially, you repeat the press-cut-place process 3 to 4 times till all your chocolate chips are uniformly distributed in the dough.

-Step 11: Dip your cookie cutter in loose flour (so it doesnโt stick to the dough) and cut scones in the shape you prefer.
-I went with round.
+Step 11: Dip your cookie cutter in loose flour (so it doesn’t stick to the dough) and cut scones in the shape you prefer.
+I went with a round cookie cutter.

 Step 12: Gently recombine any leftover dough.
 Roll it and cut out scones again.
 Repeat till no dough is left.

-Step 13: Brush the scones with egg wash (1 egg beater in a teaspoon of water).
+Step 13: Brush the scones with egg wash (1 egg beaten in a teaspoon of water).

 Optional Step: Sprinkle granulated sugar on top for some amazing crunch.